 The default delay occurs when the V Phase Offset and H Phase Offset parameters are set to zero.
 If increasing the V Phase Offset value causes it to go beyond the limit of the frame buffer, the V Phase Offset will wrap to the beginning of the frame buffer, resulting in a loss of one frame of throughput delay between the HD input and the video output.
 If when increasing the H Phase Offset value causes it to go beyond the limit of the line buffer, the H Phase Offset will wrap to the beginning of the line buffer.
 Thus, the minimum delay is achieved when both the V Phase Offset and H Phase Offset wrap to the beginning of the frame and line buffers.
-The maximum delay is achieved one line before the V Phase Offset wraps to the beginning of the line buffer.
+The maximum delay is achieved one line before the V Phase Offset wraps to the beginning of the frame buffer and one sample before the H Phase Offset wraps to the beginning of the line buffer.